 - Barriers – Creating physical barriers using metal mesh, sheeting or gravel can also reduce the risk of a termite infiltration.
 Also, many organic farmers use bar magnets near termite mounds.
 These magnets halt the growth of termite mounds, which can prevent termites from moving to the crops.

 - Botanical Pesticides – Botanical pesticides, created from plant parts and extracts, may also be effective against killing existing pests while preventing new infestations.
 Leafy extracts from neem, garlic, papaya and sandalwood plants have been proven successful against pest prevention.

 The dangers of termites and pesticides in agriculture can be frightening, but help is available.
-To learn more about organic termite pest control in the Frisco, TX, area, contact Safe Pro Pest at (972) 435-0700.
+To learn more about organic termite pest control Plano and in the Frisco, TX, area, contact Safe Pro Pest at (972) 435-0700.